Rahat-Kibria/portfolio-using-css/README.md

 ## Portfolio using CSS

-How to design header, main section, divs, pictures, fonts, menus, logos, footer.
+How to design header, main section, divs, pictures, fonts, menus, forms, logos, footer.
 Also how to make it responsive for other devices.